 - Using Insert Stuff to embed videos in D2L

-The Introduction to Instructional Design & Online Instruction is a three week guided asynchronous course that is held inside of BlazeVIEW.
+The Introduction to Online Teaching & Instructional Design is an asynchronous online certificate course that is held inside of BlazeVIEW.
 This offering is 100% online and does not have any required meeting times.
-This is a self-paced interactive course.
+This is a self-paced interactive course consisting of six modules that occurs over an eight week time period.
+This will give you time and flexibility to interact with other instructors and fit the course into your busy schedule.

 The course is designed to give Faculty experience with online instructional design and course facilitation.
-The Introduction to Instructional Design & Online Instruction course aims to provide VSU faculty with the foundation of knowledge and skills needed to design and teach a quality online course utilizing national best practices and standards for diverse student populations and a wide array of disciplines.
-The course covers a wide variety of subjects including an introduction to the basics of instructional design, creating and aligning course objectives, measuring learning online, selecting quality online content, accessibility, and an introduction to online course facilitation.
-Individuals taking this course are expected to review all content, engage in discussion board activities, and submit several assignments while working through the course.
-Upon completion, participants will be awarded a certificate from eLearning.
+The Introduction to Online Teaching & Instructional Design course aims to provide VSU faculty with the foundation of knowledge and skills needed to design and teach a quality online course utilizing national best practices and standards for diverse student populations and a wide array of disciplines.
+The course covers a wide variety of subjects including an introduction to learning theory, the basics of instructional design, creating and aligning course objectives, measuring learning online, selecting quality online content, accessibility, and an introduction to online course facilitation.
+Individuals taking this course are expected to review all content, engage in educational technologies, engage in discussion board activities, and submit several assignments while working through the course.
+Upon completion, participants will be awarded a certificate from The Center of eLearning.

 NOTE: This is a pedagogically driven course and focuses on those aspects of teaching online.
 This course does not cover technical information or tool usage.
 It is expected that individuals taking this course are already familiar with the functions and uses of the BlazeVIEW LMS and are comfortable using its components.
 This offering is 100% online and does not have any required meeting times.
 A recommended course schedule is provided within the course.